Expert insights on issues that transform business, increase sustainability and improve lives

 New information or data on real-world constraints can also be quickly incorporated to ensure any design can be adapted rapidly.
 The approach can be generalized and applied to any type of linear infrastructure, anywhere, such as roads, railways, power lines and other types of pipelines both onshore and offshore.
 Engineers simply need to break down their existing design process into a series of spatial constraints, design rules and applicable cost drivers with configurable parameters that can be used to guide the behaviour of AI algorithms.

-The MRO approach will change the way engineers work by shifting effort and time away from repetitive number-crunching and towards creative thinking and value engineering instead giving better information earlier to the decision makers.
+The MRO approach is changing the way engineers work by shifting effort and time away from repetitive number-crunching and towards creative thinking and value engineering instead giving better information earlier to the decision makers.
 We truly believe this is the future for civil engineering.

 Receive our expert insights on issues that transform business, increase sustainability and improve lives.